Omustardo/softies/README.md

 I continued to work on this issue for the entire evening.
 For whatever reason, this was extremely hard for it.
 I used lots of strategies: like finding demo code for it, having it write its own minimal demo, having it search the web for example code, having it generate and use tests, use fuzz testing to figure out good physics parameters.
 I had to provide it with https://rapier.rs/docs/user_guides/rust/common_mistakes as it kept using the wrong scale (e.g. 1 pixel = 1 meter, so it barely moves at all).

 In the end I finally got it working by going back to my initial approach of creating a basic Rapier demo and working off of that.
 The experience this evening was much less pleasant than the first session.
 It felt like far less got done, and I had to try a lot harder to make progress.
 I ended up using ~80 queries on Cursor (about half of what I used last session).
 Still, it did get something working in the end, so I can't complain too much.
 LLMs are still feeling magical, even if working with them can be frustrating and doesn't feel like I'm bettering myself.

+## Day 3 (2025-05-02)

+Another 4 hours.
+Roughly the same experience as the last session.
+I was paying less attention to the process this time compared to prior sessions.
+Lots of entering queries and not paying attention while it wrote out the responses.
+Unsurprisingly it had a lot of difficulty.

+I am continuing to use egui for the UI and Rapier as the physics engine.
+Cursor had suggested trying out Bevy (a game engine) in response to some prompts about improving physics.
+I gave it a try and the code worked on Desktop, but try as I might I couldn't get it to display anything in WebAssembly.
+I spent a while trying to get this to work but gave up and went back to egui+Rapier.
+I think I was generally expecting too much from it and giving it low effort descriptions of what I wanted it to do.
+Didn't make much progress.

+I used about 100 Cursor queries.

+## Day 4 (2025-05-04)